 Employees who are engaged tend to do better at work.
 They become more efficient and productive.
-Through onboarding, employees can become more engaged by feeling more connected to their organization, as well as its values, mission, and vision.
+Through onboarding, employees can become more engaged by feeling more connected to their organization and its values, mission, and vision.

 - Stronger company culture

-According to statistics, 69% of organizations that invest in onboarding processes tend to have easier integration into corporate culture.
-If the organization builds an intentional and strong company culture, and then shares it throughout the onboarding and recruitment processes, they can attract and retain the right individuals.
+According to statistics, 69% of organizations that invest in onboarding processes tend to integrate easily into corporate culture.
+If the organization builds an intentional and strong company culture and then shares it throughout the onboarding and recruitment, it can attract and retain the right individuals.

 - Easier talent attraction

 Statistics show that 20% of newly hired employees tend to recommend employers to other people after they have had their onboarding process.
-This is why it is important for them to have an engaging experience during their onboarding.
+This is why they need to have an engaging experience during their onboarding.

 - More productivity

 Newly hired employees typically adjust during their first months.
-They get to know the organization better as well as form professional relationships among the members of the team.
-A good onboarding process can speed this up by helping them facilitate relationship building and become accustomed to the organization; thus, improving their productivity by at least 70%.
+They get to know the organization better and form professional relationships among the team members.
+A good onboarding process can speed this up by helping them facilitate relationship building and become accustomed to the organization, thus, improving their productivity by at least 70%.

-It typically doesn’t matter how long your employee onboarding process takes, what matters is the quality and dedication employed in the process.
+It typically doesn’t matter how long your employee onboarding process takes; the quality and dedication employed in it matter.

-A thorough employee onboarding can help newly hired employees acclimate to their new roles and teams, as well as enable them to understand what is expected from them.
+A thorough employee onboarding can help newly hired employees acclimate to their new roles and teams and enable them to understand their expectations.

-It sets them up to have a successful career and supports your continued onboarding strategy.
+It prepares them for a successful career and supports your continued onboarding strategy.

-Likewise, a good employee onboarding results in increased performance, productivity, and efficiency for the employee.
+Likewise, good employee onboarding increases employee performance, productivity, and efficiency.
 It also results in higher employee retention.
 It is indeed a win-win for both employer and employee.

-Because there are a lot of steps necessary to prepare a new hire for the job, an employee onboarding checklist should be used.
-This list will ensure that no critical item is missed during the most hectic first few days.
+An employee onboarding checklist should be used because many steps are necessary to prepare a new hire for the job.
+This list will ensure no critical item is missed during the most hectic first few days.